Procedure for Moving an Area from One Time Zone to Another

 - Address.
 Submit the request to:

 The principal standard for deciding whether to change a time zone is the convenience of commerce, which is defined very broadly to include consideration of all of the impacts upon a community that would result in a change in its standard of time.
-Examples of some of these considerations that should be addressed in the supporting information are the following:
+Some considerations that should be addressed in the supporting information are included below.
+These considerations are not an exhaustive list, and petitioners are free to provide any supporting information that would help DOT determine whether a time zone change would be in the convenience of commerce.
+Examples of some considerations include the following:

 - Where do businesses in the community get their supplies and to where do they ship their goods or products?

-- Where does the community receive television and radio broadcasts from?
+- Where does the community receive television, radio, and other media broadcasts from?

-- Where are the newspapers published that serve the community?
+- Where are the newspapers, blogs, or other materials published that serve the community?

 - Where does the community get its bus and passenger rail services; if there is no scheduled bus or passenger rail service in the community, where must residents go to obtain these services?